www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [x] Use alternative toString for DEMAND and SUPPLY column, in order to make the table more compact.
         * [o] There are some excessive modification counters per table.
 See `/no-context/proposed-supplies/mirror/database-modification-counter.csv.*` for example. -> This is ok for now, because there is no easy way to enforce unique paths.
 In order to implement this, [2024-08-27-t56-ensure-local-unique-discoverability.md](../maintenance/next/2024-08-27-t56-ensure-local-unique-discoverability.md) needs to be done first.
         * [ ] Profile linear optimization as it is a lot slower, than the repair.
-        * [ ] The SupplySelector for the ConstraintBasedRepair does seem to ignore the chosen sport type constraints.
+        * [ ] CURRENT_TASK The SupplySelector for the ConstraintBasedRepair does seem to ignore the chosen sport type constraints.
             * [ ] Use a hill climber with limited tries. -> This is probably faster but not enough.
                 * [o] Create better error message, when one supply is tried to be assigned multiple times. -> For now this is not possible, as the assignment method is used and not the allocation method, which makes this fix more complicated.
                 * [x] Do not allocate the same supply multiple times.
                 * [x] Only have one hill climber implementation for the SupplySelector.
                 * [ ] Create a test for the hill climber via SupplySelectorsTest.
+Check via history and a deterministic randomness, if the supplies are chosen correctly.
+                    * [ ] Create deterministic randomness via list a values. -> RandomnessViaList
+                    * [ ] Test RandomnessViaList.
+                    * [ ] SupplySelectorsTest
             * [ ] The constraints have to be weighted, as the isSecondaryChoice rule is not as important as the fitting sport type rule.
         * [ ] Fix bug in DemandSelector.
         * [ ] Use proposal in SupplySelector.